J.P. Crawford Preview, Player Props: Mariners vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.45).
+- The Mets have the 18th-ranked team ERA among all league pitching staffs (4.47).

-- Mets pitchers combine to surrender 165 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

 © 2023 Data Skrive.
 All rights reserved.